kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 I don't know much about JSTS and I've never used it...
 Apparently it's automatically generated from the JTS source via AST translation.
 First, that sounds impressive in its own right, so credit where credit is due.

 On the performance front, I would _suspect_ that a WebAssembly geometry binding has potential for vast performance improvements over a pure-JS implementation:

+- GEOS has seen a ton of performance tuning over the years.
+-
 - sd
 - Geometries could be represented